waikato-datamining/tensorflow/coqui/stt/1.15.2_0.10.0a10_cpu/README.md

 # Coqui STT (CPU)

-Allows speech-to-text using Tensorflow 1.5.2 (CPU).
+Allows speech-to-text using Tensorflow 1.5.2 and stt-tflite 0.10.0a10 (CPU).

 ## Docker